 Reversing the Effects of Time: What to do with Damaged Art and Antiques

-A – When damage and deterioration occurs to art, antiques, photographs and historic documents you should seek the advice of an experienced conservator.
+When damage and deterioration occurs to art, antiques, photographs and historic documents, you should seek the advice of an experienced conservator.
 A professional conservator can diagnose problems, provide treatment options when necessary, prescribe a maintenance plan and recommend proper display and storage practices to prevent further damage.

 Choosing the right conservator to best restore and preserve your art and antiques can sometimes be complicated and intimidating.
 Unfortunately, making to wrong choice can risk loss or further damage to sensitive objects that are often irreplaceable.
 Many private conservators provide restoration and conservation services to the general public, as well as to museums and institutions.

 You can also seek recommendations from museums and galleries in your community.
 Many museums use the services of conservators to care for items in their collections on a regular basis.
 Curators of such institutions are usually willing to provide the names and addresses of conservators who have performed conservation treatments.
 The American Institute for Conservation of Historic and Artistic Works (AIC) maintains a free service that can provide you with the names of conservators in your area or conservators that have specific expertise for your precious belongings.
-You can contact the AIC office at: AIC, 1156-15th Street, NW, Suite 320, Washington DC, 20005.
-The phone number there is (202) 452-9545.
+You can contact the AIC office in Washington, D.C., at 202.452.9545.

 Guidelines for selecting a conservator are available from A.I.C.
 It suggests that you consider the following when selecting a conservator: